Kong/docs.konghq.com/.github/ISSUE_TEMPLATE.md

 Before submitting an issue, check our existing issues and pull requests to see if someone else has reported your issue previously.

-If you know how to resolve the issue you're reporting, we highly encourage that you submit a pull request instead: https://help.github.com/articles/creating-a-pull-request/.
+If you know how to resolve the issue you're reporting, we encourage you to submit a pull request instead: https://help.github.com/articles/creating-a-pull-request/.

 If you have a troubleshooting issue, reach out to our community: https://github.com/Kong/kong/discussions.
 -->